imvu/bluesteel/README.md

 The **Presenter** folder contains all the code that builds the HTML front web page, contains the JSON public API, deals with URLs, and utilizes all the apps located in the `logic/` folder to handle the data properly.
 All the code that interacts with the user/customer should live in this folder.

 The **Logic** folder contains all the internal apps, each of these apps is in charge of handle BlueSteel's internal data.
 Neither public API calls, URLs, nor Views are allowed at this level.
 The majority of the apps try to follow the pattern of Controller - Model, where the Controller holds almost all the logic to interact with the models.

-## What is BlueSteel ##

-- BlueSteel is a tool that helps us to track the performance of a given project.
-To achieve that goal, BlueSteel uses 4 concepts: `Layouts + Projects`, `Workers`, `Definitions` and `Executions`.

-- `Layouts + Projects`: A *Layout* is a group of projects, and a *Project* is the information that BlueSteel will use to *clone*, *pull*, *identify* where the source code lives, and check the *state* of the project (Active or Inactive).
-We will need to setup a Layout and a Project if we want to use BlueSteel.

-- `Workers`: A *Worker* is a software downloaded from BlueSteel and capable of communicating back and forth with it.
-This worker will accomplish several tasks like:

-    - Clone and/or pull an existing project into the worker´s host machine.
-    - Setup the project´s source code state at the correct commit.
-    - Execute the right benchmark for that commit.
-    - Report back the results of that benchmark to BlueSteel.

-- `Definitions`: A *Benchmark Definition* is a list of commands that a worker will execute sequentially and will report back to BlueSteel.
-Normally a Benchmark Definition will be executed per every combination of commit and worker present in BlueSteel.
-This can be controlled on the Benchmark Definition's setup page.

-- `Executions`: A *Benchmark Execution* is the result of all the executed commands present on a Benchmark Definition.
-Those results will provide enough information to BlueSteel to represent visual charts and to generate notifications in the case of fluctuations.

 ## Working with BlueSteel ##